Josh Naylor Preview, Player Props: Guardians vs. Angels

-On Friday, Josh Naylor (.405 on-base percentage in past 10 games, 55 points above season-long percentage) and the Cleveland Guardians play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+On Saturday, Josh Naylor (.417 slugging percentage in past 10 games, with no home runs) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 9:07 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Angels.
+In his previous game, he collected three RBI (going 1-for-3 with a walk) against the Angels.

 Josh Naylor Game Info & Props vs. the Angels